Skip to main content

 USER node

-Dockerfile format rules
+Dockerfile rules

-Build process and status
+Build status

 StatusDescription

-BuildingDocker build is running remotely
+BuildingDocker build running remotely

-ReadyBuild succeeded, image is available for activation
+ReadyBuild succeeded, available for activation

-FailedBuild failed — check the build log for details
+FailedBuild failed — check the build log

-Activating and deactivating images
+Activating images

 Only team admins can build, activate, delete, or track workspace images.